 - Mandatory or recommended participation in academic programs of The University of Akron requiring the student to commute regularly beyond the Akron metropolitan area (e.g. student teaching or co-op assignments).
 Documentation is required at the time of cancellation.

 - Non-attendance or complete withdrawal by the student from UA prior to the start of the contract term (except $150 prepayment which will be forfeited, unless prior to May 15 for fall semester and October 15 for spring semester only contracts submitted by new entering, transfer or graduate students).

 Once occupancy has been established (i.e. acceptance of room keys and signing of occupancy document) and the student remains enrolled at UA, the student must petition for contract release and the Student will only be released if able to demonstrate extenuating circumstances.

 If the student is released from the contract, either by petition or non-enrollment for the then current term, the student will be subject to the refund policy for housing.

 A student will not receive any refund of housing fees if the university terminates the student’s contract for disciplinary reasons.

-Notice of intent to cancel the housing contract must be submitted in writing to the Department of Residence Life and Housing.
+Notice of intent to cancel the housing contract must be submitted in writing through a student's MyHousing Portal.
 If the student is under 18, the notice must be co-signed by a parent or legal guardian.

 No Show Policy